da1andonly68/Tetris-NeuroEvolution-AI/README.md

 Executing Tetris.py will load up a human playable version at a reasonable speed<br>
 Use the left and right arrow keys to move horizontally and up and down to rotate<br>
 <br>
-Training and selection is done in a simulation of tetris that updates much faster than the game loop allows to<br>
-The python arcade module does not seem to run along side the neat module, so instead, a pickled<br>
-player that meets the specified fitness requirement is loaded to play in the run file<br>
+Training and selection is done in a simulation of tetris that updates much faster than the game loop allows to The python arcade module does not seem to run along side the neat module, so instead, a pickled player that meets the specified fitness requirement is loaded to play in the run file<br>
 <br>
 The AI don't do too great a job at playing tetris, even with the selection process<br>